ImageMagick/Usage-Markdown/morphology/index.md

 [![\[IM Output\]](fractional_gradient.gif)](fractional_gradient.gif)

 [![\[IM Text\]](fractional_distance.txt.gif)](fractional_distance.txt)

-The result of '`34`' is an 'integer' distance, but needs to be divided by 2 to produce a actual maximum distance result of 17. however while this is also an integer, it could just as easilly come out as being a fractional distance of 16.5.
+The result of '`34`' is an 'integer' distance, but needs to be divided by 2 to produce a actual maximum distance result of 17.
+However while this is also an integer, it could just as easilly come out as being a fractional distance of 16.5.

 This fractional aspect of distance results is why most kernels are defined using units of 100, and will in later kernels become more prevelent as we move away from purely integer distance kernels.

 Here is an magnification of the gradient.